AgacheM/Analyzing-Toronto-Montreal-and-Ottawa-Airbnb-Datasets/README.md

 The primary objective of the analysis was to identify listing characteristics, host behaviors, location factors, and guest sentiment indicators that contribute to higher Airbnb pricing and revenue potential.
 A secondary objective was to help guests identify features associated with higher value-for-money accommodations.

 Key analytical techniques include:
-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA),
-Correlation Analysis and Feature Selection
+Correlation Analysis and Feature Selection,
-Missing Value Imputation
+Missing Value Imputation,
-Log Transformation of Price
+Log Transformation of Price,
-Sentiment Analysis using VADER
+Sentiment Analysis using VADER,
-Linear Regression Baseline Modeling
+Linear Regression Baseline Modeling,
-Random Forest and XGBoost Machine Learning Models Feature Importance Analysis
+Random Forest and XGBoost Machine Learning Models, Feature Importance Analysis,
-K-Fold Cross Validation
+K-Fold Cross Validation,
 Model Evaluation using R², RMSE, and MAPE